 The boring technical answer is: experts define a “standard drink” as about the amount of alcohol in a can of beer, a glass of wine, or a shot of whiskey, usually about 12g.
 If you want to get fancier or more complicated than that, you can use this calculator.

-US guidelines say that women should limit themselves to at most 14 drinks/week, and women to 7 drinks/week.
+CDC guidelines say that men should limit themselves to at most 14 drinks/week, and women to 7 drinks/week.
+USDA guidelines say 7 drinks/week regardless of gender.
 Other countries are more permissive; I did some of my medical training in Ireland, which allows 17 for men and 11 for women.

 Here’s what the data tell us about drinking and health: